SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   ("institution*" OR "market*" OR "bank$" OR "depositor*" OR "repositor*" OR "system$" OR "organi$ation*" OR "central bank*" )
  )
-OR "world trade organization" OR "WTO" OR "international monetary fund" OR "imf" OR "world bank" )
+OR "world trade organization" OR "international monetary fund" OR "world bank" OR "WTO" OR "IMF" )
 )
 ```